syncfusion-content/maui-docs/MAUI/TreeMap/migration.md

 # Migrate from Xamarin.Forms TreeMap to .NET MAUI TreeMap (SfTreeMap)

-To make the migration from the [Xamarin SfTreeMap](https://www.syncfusion.com/xamarin-ui-controls/xamarin-treemap) to the [.NET MAUI SfTreeMap](https://www.syncfusion.com/maui-controls/maui-tree-map) easier, most of the APIs from the `Xamarin SfTreeMap` were kept in the `.NET MAUI SfTreeMap`.
-However, to maintain the consistency of API naming in the `.NET MAUI SfTreeMap`, some of the APIs have been renamed.
+To make the migration from the [Xamarin SfTreeMap](https://www.syncfusion.com/xamarin-ui-controls/xamarin-treemap) to the [.NET MAUI SfTreeMap](https://www.syncfusion.com/maui-controls/maui-tree-map) easier, most of the APIs from the [Xamarin SfTreeMap](https://www.syncfusion.com/xamarin-ui-controls/xamarin-treemap) to the [.NET MAUI SfTreeMap](https://www.syncfusion.com/maui-controls/maui-tree-map) were kept in the [.NET MAUI SfTreeMap](https://www.syncfusion.com/maui-controls/maui-tree-map).
+However, to maintain the consistency of API naming in the [.NET MAUI SfTreeMap](https://www.syncfusion.com/maui-controls/maui-tree-map), some of the APIs have been renamed.
 Please find the difference in the following topics.

 ## Namespaces